Magnetawan First Nation

-The Magnetawan First Nation (Magnetawan Atik Anishnaabe) is an Ojibwe First Nation community in Ontario, Canada.
+Magnetawan First Nation (Magnetawan Atik Anishnaabe) is an Ojibwe First Nation community in Ontario, Canada.
 The community is situated on reserve lands in Britt, Ontario.

 Magnetawan Indian Reserve No. 1

 Magnetawan No. 1 is a First Nation reserve 6 km east of Georgian Bay, south of Sudbury, Ontario, with an area of 47 km^{2}, occupied by the Magnetawan First Nation, an Ojibwe band.
 As of 2008/2009, its resident registered population is 233; 92 band members live on the reserve.
 Although the mother tongue is Ojibwe, English is the most commonly spoken.